Funding for Salmon Habitat

 Monitoring and Research Grants

-The WRIA 9 Monitoring and Research grant program supports enhanced effectiveness monitoring and ongoing research and data gap projects within WRIA 9.
+The WRIA 9 Monitoring and Research grant program supports enhanced effectiveness monitoring and ongoing research projects within WRIA 9.

 How to Apply

-If you are interested in applying for one of these grant programs, please follow guidelines in the above RFPs and when you are ready, submit your grant application and all supporting materials via the online portal (external link) by close of business on Monday, March 3, 2023.
+If you are interested in applying for one of these grant programs, first submit a Notice of Intent to apply by January 14th to be eligible for funding.
+Once your NOI is submitted, follow guidelines in the above RFPs and when you are ready, submit your final grant application and all supporting materials via the online portal (external link) by close of business on Friday, February 27, 2026.

 Below are the final funding packages approved by the Watershed Ecosystem Forum.
-These demonstrate the projects that received funding for the grant opportunities above, as well as for the High Priority Capital Grants and Stewardship, Engagement, and Learning Grants (starting in 2021).
+These demonstrate the projects that received funding for the grant opportunities above, as well as for the High Priority Capital Grants (SEaL grants started in 2021.)

 Cooperative Watershed Management (CWM) Grant Program